Non-Federal Alternative Loans

 Students can choose an alternative loan product from any lender they wish.
 Note, however, that various products offered have very specific eligibility requirements.
 You must obviously meet the lender's eligibility requirements for their loan product in order to use their alternative loan.

 The University of Cincinnati does not endorse lenders or loan products nor does it limit student choice.
-But to assist students who may be looking for an alternative lender, we do annually provide a listing of lenders utilized by our students over the past two academic years.
+But to assist students who may be looking for an alternative lender, we do ask lenders that UC students have used to make their loan information available via FastChoice, a product from Nelnet.

-Additionally, to assist students in comparing loan products, we have supplied links below to the FASTChoice product from Great Lakes Higher Education Loan Service.
-Via FASTChoice, you will receive basic counseling on alternative loans.
-You can then review general information and see side-by-side comparisons for alternative loan products used by UC students in the past if the lender has supplied the information to Great Lakes.
+Via FastChoice, you will receive basic counseling on alternative loans.
+You can then review general information and see side-by-side comparisons for alternative loan products used by UC students in the past if the lender has supplied the information to Nelnet.

-UC invites alternative loan lenders utilized by UC students during the previous two academic years to make information available on one of their loan products per student population via FASTChoice.
+UC invites alternative loan lenders utilized by UC students to make information available on their primary loan product per student population via FastChoice.
 Some lenders may elect not to post information.
-Other lenders may have additional products beyond the one listed within FASTChoice.
-The "Apply Now" buttons within FASTChoice will take you to a particular lender's alternative loan Website.
+Other lenders may have additional products beyond the one listed within FastChoice.
+The "Apply Now" buttons within FastChoice will take you to a particular lender's alternative loan website for you to explore options further.

-Again, the list of lenders and loans within FASTChoice is not exclusive.
+Again, the loans within FastChoice is not exclusive.
 UC does not promote one alternative loan over another or limit your choice of lending products.
-You can also bypass FASTChoice and simply search the Web for the lender of your choosing to explore alternative loan options and the application process.
+You can also bypass FastChoice and simply search the Web for the lender of your choosing to explore alternative loan options and the application process.

 Ultimately, you are the consumer and should exercise appropriate financial judgment (just as you would for a car loan or mortgage) when choosing an alternative educational loan.
 As has been said before, borrowers should explore all federal options (given their terms and loan interest rates) prior to seeking non-federal alternative loan borrowing.

-One option that students exercise is to first consider the alternative loan product offered by their Federal Stafford Loan lender (if the student borrowed Stafford Loans prior to June 30, 2010).
-By continuing to use the same lender as your Stafford Loan, you may be able to take advantage of combined billing during repayment.
+One option that students exercise is to first consider the alternative loan product offered by their Federal Stafford Loan lender (if the student borrowed Stafford Loans prior to June 30, 2010, when federal student loans were held by lenders).
+By continuing to use the same lender as your past Stafford Loan, you may be able to take advantage of combined billing during repayment.
 While full consolidation of the federal and non-federal loans is not possible, combined billing can coordinate your monthly repayments and make overall loan repayment easier.
 Likewise, students should be discouraged from using multiple alternative loan products over their borrowing timeframe if simplicity in repayment is desired.

 Finally, some lenders may utilize agreements in place with UC in order to electronically send the disbursements when your loan is approved.
 If not, your funds may be delayed due to paper check processing.